flavienbwk/book-devops/eng/AUDIOBOOK.md

 The idea is to write tests before developing the actual functionality.
 The TDD development cycle is as follows:

-1. Add a test: Introducing a new feature begins with writing a test that passes if and only if the feature's specifications are met.
-    - My personal recommendation: Write at least one passing test and one test that is supposed to fail.
+1. Add a test.
+Introducing a new feature begins with writing a test that passes if and only if the feature's specifications are met.
+By the way, my personal recommendation is to write at least one passing test and one test that is supposed to fail.
 This helps understand the bounds of the use-case a test should cover.
-2. Run all software tests: Your new test should fail at this point, since the responding function hasn’t been written yet.
+2. Run all software tests.
+Your new test should fail at this point, since the responding function hasn’t been written yet.
 3. Develop an initial version of the function: Whether crude or hard-coded, the goal is to have a function that meets the test as simply as possible.
 It will be refined in step 5.
-4. Run all software tests: Every test, including yours, should pass at this point.
+4. Run all software tests.
+Every test, including yours, should pass at this point.
-5. Refactor the code if needed, using tests after each change to ensure the functionality remains intact: Now that you’re confident the initial code (from step 3) meets the requirements, you can enhance it (e.g., breaking up the function, removing duplicated code, improving naming conventions).
+5. Refactor the code if needed.
+Use tests after each change to ensure the functionality remains intact.
+Now that you’re confident the initial code meets the requirements, you can enhance it by breaking up functions, removing duplicated code or improving naming conventions.

-This approach is common in tech companies, especially within giants like GAFA (Google, Apple, Facebook, Amazon).
+This approach is common in tech companies, especially within giants like Google, Apple, Meta or Amazon.
 They rely on it to manage their technical debt, despite having thousands of developers contributing in parallel to their software daily.
 Most of the time, software is developed with few or no tests.
 It can be challenging to justify to non-technical superiors the time spent on test development instead of focusing on new features.
 While working with TDD might impact productivity, it significantly enhances code quality.

 For legacy software, it's advisable to at least adopt the TLD (test-last development) approach, which means developing tests after the functionality has been created.
 Then, progressively transition to TDD to improve code quality and reduce complexity.
 For new projects, prioritize TDD.

 In all scenarios, the goal is to test your code to prevent unpleasant surprises in production.
-According to Atlassian, it's recommended to have 80% of your code covered by tests (referred to as code coverage).
+According to Atlassian, it's recommended to have 80% of your code covered by tests (known as "code coverage").

 TDD is recommended in certain scenarios but not all.
-For instance, if you operate in a regulated industry—like banking or healthcare—it’s imperative to test your code.
+For instance, if you operate in a regulated industry like banking or healthcare, it is imperative to test your code.
 Software malfunctions can impact your organization's legal liability.
-If your software is designed for long-term use and maintenance—as in defense—TDD is advised.
+If your software is designed for long-term use and maintenance - such as in defense - TDD is advised.
 However, if you're a start-up in the proof-of-concept phase, software malfunction consequences might be less severe, allowing you to prioritize productivity.
 As your organization grows and the number of contributors increases, testing becomes essential.
 For a new contributor, a test can serve as an example of how a function operates, aiding code understanding.

 In essence, it's about striking a balance between productivity, functionality assurance, and technical debt control.

 This chapter serves as an introduction to the importance of testing your code.
-Many complementary approaches and best practices concern software engineering more generally (see YAGNI, KISS, DRY) rather than specifically DevOps.
-For instance, TDD can be supplemented with BDD (behavior-driven development) or ATTD (acceptance test-driven development) if your organization's maturity and team size allow.
+Many complementary approaches and best practices concern software engineering more generally (such as YAGNI, KISS or DRY methods) rather than specifically DevOps.
+For instance, TDD can be supplemented with BDD (behavior-driven development) or ATTD (acceptance test-driven development), if your organization's maturity and team size allow.

 All these tests can be automatically verified before any production release.
 Let’s explore what this entails and how to implement it in the next chapter.

-### Continuous Integration (CI)
+### Continuous Integration

-Continuous Integration (CI) is a development practice within the software factory.
-The idea is as follows: with every code change, automated scripts are triggered to check the conformity of the contribution (fig. <spanc/>\ref{fig:ci-pipeline-gitlab}).
+Continuous Integration (abbreviated CI) is a development practice within the software factory.
+The idea is as follows: with every code change, automated scripts are triggered to check the conformity of the contribution.
 This conformity can relate to security standards, verify software quality, or check prerequisites for production deployment.

 For instance, your security teams may not have the time to validate the conformity of every contribution.
 They can then delegate part of these checks to scripts that will automatically and consistently ensure the codebase meets your security standards.
 The benefits are threefold:

-- Your security engineers can work on higher value-added tasks
+1. Your security engineers can work on higher value-added tasks
-- The compliance with your security rules is no longer "dictated" but guaranteed by "coded" checks
+2. The compliance with your security rules is no longer "dictated" but guaranteed by "coded" checks
-- Developers see directly if their code is compliant and can immediately modify it if it's not
+3. Developers see directly if their code is compliant and can immediately modify it if isn't

-!Illustration of a continuous integration pipeline in GitLab.
-Source: [gitlab.com.\label{fig:ci-pipeline-gitlab}](./images/ci-pipeline-gitlab.png)

-Thus, in a DevOps approach, security managers are no longer individuals setting rules on paper but engineers "coding" security rules in the form of automated scripts, within the software forge (fig. <spanc/>\ref{fig:2023gitlabjobexample}).
+Thus, in a DevOps approach, security managers are no longer individuals setting rules on paper but engineers "coding" security rules in the form of automated scripts, within the software forge.
 This ensures these rules are respected by developers and production.

-!Example of a GitLab job checking the documentation conformity of a project using the Markdownlint tool.\label{fig:2023gitlabjobexample}
+!Example of a GitLab job checking the documentation conformity of a project using the Markdownlint tool.

 Here are some examples of algorithms that can be executed to automatically check rules or take actions upon a triggering event: